 I switched gears when I wrote the Remembered Classics mysteries.
-Those have a one-word title that's a play on words, so Righter (he's a writer who rights a wrong), Twistered (Dorothy and a tornado: need I say more?), Dogged (the Hound of the Baskervilles, sort of)...you get the idea.
+Those have a one-word title that's a play on words, so Righter (he's a writer who rights a wrong), Twistered (Dorothy and a tornado: need I say more?) and so on.

 Q. Why did you decide to become a writer?'

 A. I've always been a writer.
 I wrote my first novel in 5th grade, all about horse racing (which I knew nothing about).
 I've been writing since then.
-My first professional job was as a proofreader, which led to copyediting, which led to technical writing, where I've been ever since.
+My first professional job was as a proofreader, which led to copyediting, which led to technical writing.